VirtualPrawn/kekbot/README.md

  * "Does he love me?" - Always returns "ew r u gay or something"
  * "Where am i on the stairs?" - Always returns "You're almost at the top!"
 (NEW)
  * "BAGGER 288" - Always returns "BAGGER :two::eight::eight:" (NEW)
+ * "bake me a cake" - Always returnes "bakes you a :cake: (NEW)

 **Mods**: People in the modlist can do these commands.